§ 42-11-10. Statewide planning program.

 (6) The highest-ranking administrative officer of the division of planning, as secretary;

-(8) The executive director of the League of Cities and Towns;
+(8) The executive director of the Rhode Island League of Cities and Towns;

-(11) Two (2) representatives of a private, nonprofit environmental advocacy organization, both to be appointed by the governor;
+(12) Two (2) representatives of private, nonprofit, environmental or environmental justice advocacy organizations, both to be appointed by the governor;

-(15) The director of the department of health; and
+(16) The director of the department of health;

-(16) The executive director of the economic development corporation.
+(21) The executive director of the coastal resources management council; and

 (f) Powers and duties of state planning council.
 The state planning council shall have the following powers and duties: